Pregnancy After Tubal Ligation – Is It Possible?

 3. Surrogacy

 Gestational surrogacy is carried out after tubal ligation if a woman plans to conceive despite undergoing the tubal ligation procedure.
 In this case, a surrogate mother carries a child.
-Here the eggs of the woman or a donor are fertilized by the sperm of the father or a donor and then implanted through IVF.
-A woman who has had tubal ligation is thus able to become a gestational surrogate.
+Here, the eggs of the woman or a donor are fertilized by the sperm of the father or a donor and then implanted through IVF.
+A woman who has had a tubal ligation is thus able to become a gestational surrogate.

-When to Call the Doctor?
+When to Call the Doctor

 You must consult with a doctor in the following cases: